 - The result is the swamp cooler CFM rating.

-Add any of these accessories to match your evaporative cooler to your specific needs:
+Add any of these evaporative cooler parts and accessories to match your specific needs:

-- Purge pumps: Purge water automatically every six or eight hours, helping to avoid mineral buildup.
+- Evaporative cooler pumps: Pumps purge water automatically every six or eight hours.
+This helps prevent mineral buildup.

 - Ceiling vents: If open windows are a security issue, these ducts allow warm air to exhaust into the attic and out through the roof vents.
 This option may require additional ventilation in the attic.